Florsala/florsala/README.md

 - 🔭 I’m currently working hard to get experience in the IT area

 - 🌱 I’m currently learning **UX/UI**.
-Design is one of my passions, as well as illustration and travel.
+Design is one of my passions, as well as languages, illustration and travel.

 - 👨‍💻 All of my projects will be available soon in my personal website, still in process!.